1701software/GlueKit/README.md

 - ParseJSON method extends Text to provide the same functionality as the Xojo.Data module.
 This allows you to parse JSON the same way across all platforms.
 Not 100% complete as sub-JSON needs to be handled as Auto() arrays.
 Will be fixed.
 - Will be removed once Xojo natively supports these methods (Xojo.Data module for instance).

-GlueKit_Extensions_Mobile
-- This module provides multiple methods exclusively for the iOS platform.
-- DeviceName provides the unique iOS device name.
-- EvaluateJavascript allows you to execute and evaluate Javascript in a iOSHTMLViewer object.
-- Will be removed once Xojo natively supports these methods.

-GlueKitInvalidJSONException
-- Just a subclass on RuntimeException to provide GlueKit-compatible JSON exceptions when using the Text.ParseJSON() method.

 We do plan to add more classes as we need them for our own projects.
 We will happily accept pull requests.
 Please respect the spirit of GlueKit to strictly be a set of extensions for new framework shortcomings.
 Replacements for new framework classes should be a drop-in replacement.

 The goal here is to make GlueKit easily replaceable with Xojo new framework equivalents once available.
 GlueKit SHOULD get smaller over time.